China's new world order: Xi, Putin and others meet for Belt and Road Forum

 Joining them was a small delegation from North Korea, despite recent strained ties between Beijing and Pyongyang over the latter's nuclear program.

+Early Sunday, North Korea launched a ballistic missile, emphasizing how high tensions in the region are at the moment and stealing focus from the OBOR forum in what could be seen as a deliberate insult to Xi.

-Notably absent were the leaders of the US and most European economies.
+The leaders of the US and most European economies were notably absent Sunday.
 While the US sent Matt Pottinger, special assistant to the President, no cabinet or elected officials were in attendance.

-In a communique Thursday announcing a new trade deal with China, the US said it "recognizes the importance of China's One Belt and One Road initiative," but Washington is largely uninvolved in OBOR or connected projects like the China-led Asian Infrastructure Investment Bank (AIIB).
+In a communique announcing a new trade deal with China Thursday, the US said it "recognizes the importance of China's One Belt and One Road initiative," but Washington is largely uninvolved in OBOR or connected projects like the China-led Asian Infrastructure Investment Bank (AIIB).

 Speaking to CNN Saturday, AIIB President Jin Liqun was positive that the US could still play a role in China's projects, saying that "regardless of the membership of the US ... we can work together."